Inclisiran (Leqvio)

 U.S. Food and Drug Administration (FDA)-Approved Indications

-Leqvio is indicated as an adjunct to diet and statin therapy for the treatment of adults with primary hyperlipidemia, including heterozygous familial hypercholesterolemia (HeFH), to reduce low-density lipoprotein cholesterol (LDL-C).
+- Leqvio is indicated as an adjunct to diet and exercise to reduce low-density lipoprotein cholesterol (LDL-C) in adults with hypercholesterolemia, including heterozygous familial hypercholesterolemia (HeFH).

 Based on the mechanism of action, Leqvio may cause fetal harm when administered to pregnant patients.
 Per the prescribing information, Leqvio should be discontinued when pregnancy is recognized.
 There is no information on the presence of inclisiran in human milk, the effects on the breastfed infant, or the effects on milk production.
 In clinical trials involving rats, inclisiran was present in the milk of lactating rats in all dose groups.